ohmvaghela/Learn/big_data/hadoop/hadoop.md

           - Having multiple small files can create problem
           - As for each file there will lots of movement in DataNodes
           - Hence it makes it inefficient
+  - ## `NameNode`
+    - It maintains metadata in two files `FsImage` and `EditLogs`
+    - **Fsimage (File System Image)**
+      - A snapshot of HDFS at a give point in time
+      - It contains
+        - Files and Dir structure
+        - Permissions
+        - Block Locations
+        - Replicaion details
+    - **EditLogs**
+      - Log record of all the changes since last FsImage checkpoint
+  - ## `Secoundary NameNode`
+    - Merges `FsImage` and `EditLogs` at a fixed interval of time
+    - This helps in preventing Editlogs to become very larger
+    - > No longer used (discarded after hadoop 2.x)
+  - ## `Checkpoint Node`
+    - Same as `secoundary NameNode`
+    - Used for Non-HA(high Availability) Setup
+  - ## Standby NameNode
+    - Part of `HDFS HA setup`
+    - Maintains copy of NameNode's metadata and takes over immediately if active namenode fails
+    - Uses shared storage system (like NFS or QJM - Quorum Journal Manager) to stay in sync
+  - ## Backup NameNode
+    - A more advanced version of CheckpointNode.
+    - Maintains an in-memory copy of the FsImage, reducing recovery time.
+  - ## Block size
+    - In HDFS files are divided into blocks and stored
+    - default block size is 128MB, but can be altered

 ## 2. MapReduce in Hadoop

   **Overview:**